BenjaminTuckerInstitute/Liberty/2/2/liberty.md

 ## On Picket Duty.

-P. J. McGuire's paper, "The Carpenter," has been removed from New York, and will hereafter be published at 613 Callowhill Street, Philadelphia.
+P\.
+J\.
+McGuire's paper, "The Carpenter," has been removed from New York, and will hereafter be published at 613 Callowhill Street, Philadelphia.

 Society may do what it pleases, and the individual may do what he pleases if society pleases to let him, say the State Socialists.
 Liberty says that the Individual may do what he pleases, and society may do what it pleases if the individuals comprising the society please to let it.
 Between these two positions there can be neither peace nor compromise.